Tangalle, Sri Lanka Project

 What we need help with to finalise the project

 - Donations are going to be key!
-If you are able to and want to please donate money either via a bank transfer or PayPal – check out the donate now section on our website for further details.
-Any contribution towards this great cause would really help.
+If you are able to and want to, please check out the donate section on our website.
+Any monetary or medical contribution towards this great cause would really help.
 If it is treatments or food supplies that you are wanting to donate, please contact us at email@example.com for ways that this can work.

 - Fundraise: If you can think of a way that you could fundraise for this project, whether it be a sporting event, cake sale etc. Please do get in touch with us at either firstname.lastname@example.org or via our website contact form.

 - Volunteers: For the project in May we will require volunteers to help locate and catch the dogs, help keep them calm and nurture them back to health following the neutering procedure.